25 Livestock Guardian Dog Breeds (LGD) – With Pictures

 19. Rafeiro do Alentejo

 The Rafeiro do Alentejo is a Portuguese working dog that was for many years, used in packs as hunting dogs.
-Over time, this changed, and the breed started being used as an LGD — a role in which these large, powerful dogs excelled.
-It was a role that was made easier for the Rafeiro do Alentejo, as they are a naturally nocturnal dog, meaning they are most active during the night, which is the time when livestock is most vulnerable to attacks from predators.
+Over time, this changed, and the breed started being used as an LGD—a role in which these large, powerful dogs excelled.
+It was a role that was made easier for the Rafeiro do Alentejo, as they are naturally nocturnal dogs, meaning they are most active during the night, which is the time when livestock is most vulnerable to attacks from predators.

 Like many of the older LGD breeds, the Rafeiro do Alentejo is quite a rare dog.
 While not yet close to extinction, the breed is officially considered to be vulnerable.